usaid-cs/yesterday-i-learned/apple.md

+- [Microsoft Office](https://en.wikipedia.org/wiki/History_of_Microsoft_Office) started off exclusives for the Mac.
+Steve Jobs and Bill Gates worked closely on it.
+Windows was conceived because, get this, when Bill Gates recommended to Steve Jobs that licensing the Mac's OS would be a good idea, Steve Jobs said no. [So he made his own](https://www.businessinsider.com/the-bill-gates-steve-jobs-feud-frenemies-2016-3).
 - Steve Jobs considered the iPad ["the most important thing he's ever done"](https://appleinsider.com/articles/10/01/26/steve_jobs_apple_tablet_the_most_importing_thing_ive_ever_done), not the iPhone. iPad was designed before the iPhone, but the iPhone project took priority.
 - File names in MacOS are apparently case-insensitive.
 - [Java is not supported on Apple devices](https://alvinalexander.com/mac-os-x/apple-mac-java-deprecated-os-x-sdk-jvm/).
 Think: iOS apps, [Mac apps](https://blog.jetbrains.com/pycharm/2021/01/the-transition-to-apple-silicon/).